lukpueh/docs/roadmap-reviews/2020/review_2_december_19.md

 ### Jenkins

-We have had very little activity on the Jenkins plugin side, mostly because the reduce featureset has had very little to update and/or fix.
+We have had very little activity on the Jenkins plug-in side, mostly because the reduced feature set has had very little to update and/or fix.
 However, we are brewing support for [Grafeas](https://github.com/grafeas/grafeas) as a transport.
-This way, the in-toto Jenkins plugin will be able to store in-toto link metadata in a Grafeas server seamlessly.
+This way, the in-toto Jenkins plug-in will be able to store in-toto link metadata in a Grafeas server seamlessly.
 More to come on this front!

 ### Kubernetes components